zrythm/zrythm/CONTRIBUTING.md

     gcovr -r . --html -o coverage.html

 # OBS Packaging
+Binary packages are created on [OBS (Open Build System)](https://build.opensuse.org/package/show/home:alextee/zrythm#) using git hooks.
 See the [README](git-packaging-hooks/README.md) in git-packaging-hooks and the `packaging` branch.

 # Coding
 These are some guidelines for contributing code.
-They are not hard rules.
+They are not strict rules.

 ## Commenting
 - Document how to use the function in the header file